Truzor MM Documentation

 - Run

-- Manual review.
-Staff verifies and sends crypto from the operator wallet to your address.
+- Admin sends crypto manually from the owner wallet to your address.

 Security model